dlang/dub/README.md

 In general it is always recommended to build DUB with the latest version of your D compiler.
 However, currently [2.072](https://dlang.org/changelog/2.072.0.html) is required to build DUB from source.

+# Contributing

+New contributers are always welcome, there's plenty to work on!
+For an easy start, take a look at issues marked [`bootcamp`](https://github.com/dlang/dub/labels/bootcamp)